 ‘Female Space; Feminine Grace: Ladies and the Mid-Victorian Railway’, in Britain and the Narration of Travel in the Nineteenth Century, ed.
 Kate Hill (Farnham: Ashgate, 2016)

 ‘The Discerning Eye: Viewing the Mid-Victorian “Modern” Woman’, in Cultures of Femininity in Modern Fashion, ed.
-Ilya Parkins and Elizabeth M. Sheehan (Hanover, New Hampshire: University Press of New England, 2011)
+Ilya Parkins and Elizabeth M. Sheehan (Durham, New Hampshire: University of New Hampshire Press, 2011)

 ‘Seeing Touch Anew’: Clothing, Gender and The Victorian Tactile Imagination’ (forum piece) 19: Interdisciplinary Studies in the Long Nineteenth Century (19: 2014)

 ‘Of War and Dressmaking: Winifred Beechey’s The Rich Mrs Robinson’ [online].
 The University of South Wales.
 Available at: http://www.southwales.ac.uk/study/subjects/history/worldwarone/kara-tennant/

 Co-editor (with Tatiana Kontou), Volume entitled ‘Fashionable & Curious Things’ (Volume 6 of 6-volume set as part of Victorian Material Culture series, edited by Tatiana Kontou and Victoria Mills).
 Forthcoming.